dariosalvi78/Malisa-Dataset/README.md

 ## Structure of the files
 We will now look at the structure of the files :
 We have made an excel file (details_CSV.xlsx) grouping together all the files that are empty and the exact order of the columns (some columns are interchanged in certain tests).
+We have made an excel file (KinectInfo.xlsx) which explains how skeleton files are created.

 In all files, the first column contains the absolute timestamps.
 #### Back phone :